Mboubaker/OS1-128-/STEREOPOLIS.md

 </p>

 <p align="center">
- Figure A: the trajectory of the acquisition car on google earth Figure B : slam result displayed on Rviz
+ Figure A: The trajectory of the acquisition car on google earth, Figure B : Slam result displayed on Rviz
  </p>